Trekabout Photography Workshops - Five Day Fraser Island Adventure Photography Workshop and Tour

-This workshop adventure is limited to eight (6) participants and provides travel in two comfortable luxury four wheel drives.
+This workshop adventure is limited to six (6) participants and provides travel in two comfortable and very capable four wheel drives.

-You will visit ‘photographer’s paradise’ that is Fraser Island in style and cool air-conditioned comfort.
+You will visit ‘photographer’s paradise’ that is K'gari in style and cool air-conditioned comfort.

-This ‘Fraser Island Adventure’ is fully-inclusive.
+This ‘K'gari Adventure’ is fully-inclusive.
 Every aspect of this workshop is covered and no vehicle is required.

 You will be picked up from a Sunshine Coast location and driven

-by luxury 4WD through Cooloola National Park, Rainbow Beach and then board a ferry across to Fraser Island.
+by 4WD through Cooloola National Park, Rainbow Beach and then board a ferry across to K'gari.

-Even before arriving on Fraser Island you will enjoy a stunning drive along the beach from Noosa North Shore to Rainbow Beach.
+Even before arriving on K'gari you will enjoy a stunning drive along the beach from Noosa North Shore to Rainbow Beach.

 You’ll take in the amazing Teewah coloured sands and Double Island Point along the way.
-Once on Fraser, though, the fun really begins!
+Once on K'gari, though, the fun really begins!

-For four amazing days, you will be driven to the best photographic opportunities that Fraser Island has to offer.
+For five amazing days, you will be driven to the best photographic opportunities that K'gari has to offer.

 Timed to take advantage of low tide, a trip highlight will be a sunset shoot at the wreck of the Maheno.

-At 120 kilometres long and 22 kilometres wide (at it’s widest point), Fraser Island is the world’s largest sand island.
+At 120 kilometres long and 22 kilometres wide (at it’s widest point), K'gari is the world’s largest sand island.
 The island has rainforests, eucalyptus woodland, mangrove forests, wallum and peat swamps, sand dunes and coastal heaths.

 The sandblows you’ll see and visit are formed by wind action.
 The huge sandblows actually move 1 to 2 metres per year and can grow to 255 metres in height.